hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image008.png)

-Alternatively, launch Windows Task Scheduler, by pressing Windows + R keys on your keyboard to Run a command, and enter:
+Alternatively, launch Windows Task Scheduler, by pressing Windows + R keys on your keyboard to run a command, and enter:

 *\> taskschd.msc*